memgraph/docs/mage/applications/bioinformatics-application.md

 network](http://sfld.rbvi.ucsf.edu/archive/django/web/networks/index.html) (SNN)
 enables the visualization of relationships among protein sequences.
 The proteins which are related in some way are most often grouped in clusters.
-The graph is made up of nodes that represent proteins while the edges indicate similarity in amino acid sequence.
+The graph is made up of nodes that represent proteins, while the edges indicate similarity in amino acid sequence.

 SNNs are used to explore relationships in large and diverse sets of sequences